Human Rights in the United States: Beginning at Home

 “We have moved from the era of civil rights to the era of human rights, an era where we are called upon to raise certain basic questions about the whole society.
 We have been in a reform movement… But after Selma and the voting rights bill, we moved into a new era, which must be the era of revolution.
 We must recognize that we can’t solve our problem now until there is a radical redistribution of economic and political power… this means a revolution of values and other things.
 We must see now that the evils of racism, economic exploitation and militarism are all tied together…you can’t really get rid of one without getting rid of the others… the whole structure of American life must be changed.
 America is a hypocritical nation and [we] must put [our] own house in order.” —Martin Luther King, Jr. (May 1967)

 Bringing economic and social rights home is a central part of putting our house in order and living up to our ideals.
 Neither charity nor temporary policy shifts will protect the basic dignity and equality of the ever larger number of people within the United States who are being pushed out to the margins of our increasingly harsh economy.
 Moreover, lack of resources is not the cause of any of these harms imposed on individuals, families and communities.
 Even in this economic downturn, the United States has the capacity to meet the needs of all its people.
 We do not really face a housing crisis.
 Instead, we face a policy crisis evidenced by the fact that while we have so many people without homes, we continue to allow an ever increasing number of homes to go empty without people.
 Irrational and unjust policy choices impact almost every economic and social rights issue facing people in the United States today.
-Recognizing basic economic and social rights defends both the poor and middle class against the interests that threaten access to these fundamental needs and human dignity.
+We need a vision for economic and social rights that would guide us towards a more just society consistent with our founding ideals.